 In the relation between the Management Board and the Supervisory Board, the CEO shall be the first contact for the Supervisory Board and its Chairman.
-In addition thereto, and in connection with how the contacts between the Supervisory Board and the Management Board committee have been given shape, the members of the Management Board will act in accordance with the provisions provided therefore in the Management Board Charter, the Executive Board Charter and the Supervisory Board Charter.
+In addition, and in connection with how the interaction between the Supervisory Board and the Management Board committee have been organized, the members of the Management Board will act in accordance with the Management Board Charter, the Executive Board Charter and the Supervisory Board Charter.